mattattui/site-builder/README.md

 dramatically increases the performance of your website over using PHP for the same task, and reduces requirements for your website.

 Site-builder is yet another SSG.
-Out of the box it supports Twig and its own simple variety of PHP templates, and content files in HTML, PHP, and Markdown.
+Out of the box it supports Twig templates, and content files in HTML and Markdown.
+However it's extensible to add transformations for any other file format with its own file extension.
-It also presents a number of interfaces to allow developers to create additional renderers and content handlers.

 **Note:** Site-builder is very much a work in progress.
 Use it at your own risk, and don't be surprised if new updates break backward compatibility.
 It's